Banište

 Banište (Баниште, Banisht) is a village in the municipality of Debar, North Macedonia.
 It is located close to the Albanian border.

 Demographics

 Banište (Banishta) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra.
-The settlement had a total of 10 households with the anthroponymy attested being of a mixed Albanian-Slavic character with instances of Slavicisation (e.g., Gjon Popovići): Gjorgo Papriçi; Istanec, brother of the aforementioned; Nikolla, brother of the aforementioned; Kojo, son of Gjergj; Gjorgo, son of Istepan; Gjon Popovići; Dimitri, brother of the aforementioned; Progon, brother of the aforementioned; Ninec, brother of Kojo; and Istanec, brother of Gjorgo.
+The settlement had a total of 10 households with the anthroponymy attested being of a mixed Albanian-Slavic character with instances of Slavicisation (e.g., Gjon Popovići): the brothers Gjorgo, Istanec, and Nikolla Papriçi; Kojo, son of Gjergj; Gjorgo, son of Istepan; Gjon Popovići; Dimitri, brother of the aforementioned; Progon, brother of the aforementioned; Ninec, brother of Kojo; and Istanec, brother of Gjorgo.

 As of the 2021 census, Banište had 35 residents with the following ethnic composition: